webstory/mirma.cc-scrapbook-utils/README.md

 # Furry site favorite scraper

 This is a simple script that scrapes your favorites from furry sites and stores them in a local FileSystem.
-Submission metadata is stored into the local MongoDB database.
+Submission metadata is stored into the MongoDB database.

 ## Supported sites